spotlightpa/poor-richard/content/news/2021-09-01-SPLSPENDING.md

 series = ["The Hidden Tab"]
 slug = "pa-senate-spending-records-online-historic"
 suppress-featured = false
 title = "For the first time, Pa.
-Senate gives public access to spending records" topics = ["The Capitol"]
+Senate gives public online access to spending records" topics = ["The Capitol"]
 +++